-Objective Tinnitus (Pulsatile Tinnitus) is an internal sound that usually has the same rate as the heart.
-This is easily checked by feeling the pulse at the same time as listening to the tinnitus.
+Objective tinnitus (pulsatile tinnitus) is an internal sound that usually has the same rate as the heart.
+This form of tinnitus is easily found by feeling the pulse at the same time as listening to the tinnitus.

 Pulsatile tinnitus is due to a change in blood flow in the vessels near the ear or to a change in awareness of that blood flow.
 The involved vessels include the large arteries and veins in the neck and base of the skull and smaller ones in the ear itself.

 Tests for hearing loss include volume and pitch of sound but also include word recognition since there is no other way to determine the actual volume of Tinnitus sounds.

-Fear of loud sound.
-The volume of what is considered loud would change as hearing loss or level of Tinnitus gets worse.
+Fear of loud sound; the volume of what is considered loud would change as hearing loss as the level of tinnitus gets worse.

 Fear of a certain range of sound.

 Misophonia is hatred of sound of a certain type of sounds, may cause anger.
 Not limited to volume or pitch.